Historic Plantations Near Charleston SC

 Magnolia Plantation, known as the “Most Visited Plantation in America,” amazes visitors worldwide with its incredible gardens.
 Travel and Leisure Magazine even named their gardens “One of the Most Beautiful in America.”
 A visit to the Charleston area would only be complete, including Magnolia Plantation’s stunning grounds and gardens in your trip.

-There is a rich history at Magnolia Plantation and Gardens too.
+There is a rich history at Magnolia Plantation and Gardens, too.
 The plantation was founded in 1676 by the Drayton family, whose history runs deep in South Carolina and the United States.
 Visit this beautiful plantation on the Ashley River, located near Middleton Place in the Plantation District on scenic Ashley River Road.

-The main house currently has some repair work being done but is still open to visitors.
+The main house currently has some repair work being done, but is still open to visitors.

 Drayton Hall